Gesifeta/solutions-architect/Day_04/Notes.md

 - [ ] Set up an Auto Scaling Group (ASG) with minimum and maximum instance limits.
 - [ ] Attach an Elastic Load Balancer (ELB) to distribute traffic.
 - [ ] Test scaling policies by simulating high traffic.
+- [ ] Use query string to route trafic.